 Provided quality is acceptable, the high corn yield potential is especially valued by growers.
 GEC in and of itself is not a major player in the corn market as significant management effort and infrastructure is required in order for GEC to handle procurement and marketing of the local soybean crop both domestically and for export.
 Adequate storage remains a critical issue

 With current interest in expansion of the regional beef industry and prospects for a stable to increasing pork price later on into 2018, as well as steady demand overall from the poultry, dairy, fish and aqua culture sectors, feed ingredient demand for local products has been acceptable.
 Firmer price conditions for cereals are expected to continue for the remainder of the year, so long as the impacts of protectionist measures such as tariffs recently announced by the U.S. and China among others don’t cause undo distortion in grain, livestock and oilseed markets.
 For 2018 /19, with global crop prospects favorable and a robust grain carry out projected, market price prospects have eased somewhat.

-GEC has developed successful cereal and oilseed working relationships with agricultural businesses and farmers be they large or small.
-Whenever a commercial opportunity exists, GEC can supply appropriate quantities of grain and oilseed products at competitive prices.
-Through relationships established with the local transportation industry including a recent marine presence and, access to local harbor storage and the Halifax Elevator system, GEC has more than doubled its capacity in the last decade.
-GEC provides quality services to hundreds of producers and strives where possible to operate as a low cost operation and, on a strong commercial basis.
+GEC has developed successful cereal and oilseed working relationships with agricultural businesses and farmers alike.
+It continues to explore off shore opportunities integrated along with the development of a vessel program.
+Whenever a commercial opportunity exists, GEC has supplied appropriate quantities of grain and oilseed products at competitive prices.
+Through relationships established with the local transportation industry including a recent marine presence in Summerside and, access to local harbor storage via the Halifax Elevator system, GEC has more than doubled its capacity in the last decade.
+Increased volumes of P.E.I. based storage under the control of GEC is under investigation as it is seen as being more cost effective.
+GEC provides quality services to hundreds of producers and strives where possible to operate a low cost operation on a strong commercial basis.